Jackie Joyner-Kersee

-Joyner-Kersee is one of the most famous athletes to have overcome severe asthma.
-In March 2023, she was inducted into the International Sports Hall of Fame.

 Early life

 Jacqueline Joyner was born March 3, 1962, in East St. Louis, Illinois, and was named after Jacqueline Kennedy, the First Lady of the United States.
+She was born into a poor family.
+She found her love for running at the age of 9 when she joined a special community track program.
+She played basketball, volleyball, and ran track and field in high school.
 As a high school athlete at East St. Louis Lincoln Senior High School, she qualified for the finals in the long jump at the 1980 Olympic Trials, finishing 8th behind another high schooler, Carol Lewis.
 She was inspired to compete in multi-disciplinary track & field events after seeing a movie about Babe Didrikson Zaharias.
 Didrikson, the track star, basketball player, and pro golfer, was chosen the "Greatest Female Athlete of the First Half of the 20th Century.
 Fifteen years later, Sports Illustrated for Women magazine voted Joyner-Kersee the greatest female athlete of all time, just ahead of Zaharias.

 UCLA

-Jackie Joyner attended college at the University of California, Los Angeles (UCLA) where she starred in both track & field and in women's basketball from 1980–1985.
-She was a starter in her forward position for each of her first three seasons (1980–81, 81–82, and 82–83) as well as in her senior (fifth) year, 1984–1985.
+Joyner attended college at the University of California, Los Angeles (UCLA) from 1980 to 1985 where she starred in both track & field and basketball.
+She attended the school on an athletic scholarship.
+While in college her mother died suddenly of meningitis.
+Joyner's coach, Bob Kersee, helped Joyner grieve the loss of her mother.
+After she graduated the two got married.

+In basketball, she was a starter at forward for each of her first three seasons (1980–81, 81–82, and 82–83) as well as in her senior (fifth) year, 1984–1985.
 She had red-shirted during the 1983–1984 academic year to concentrate on the heptathlon for the 1984 Summer Olympics.
+She scored 1,167 points during her collegiate career, which places her 19th all time for the Bruins games.
+The Bruins advanced to the West Regional semi-finals of the 1985 NCAA Division I Women's Basketball Tournament before losing to eventual runner-up Georgia.